Vas-solo/ROR_Guitars/README.md

-# Electron ShoppingList Desktop App
+# Electron GuitarApp Desktop App

 This is a guitar app desktop application built on electron